The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-- Just 10 percent of small business owners rely on home equity for start-up financing, according to the Federal Reserve.
-Other sources include savings, bank business loans and credit cards.
+- Just 4 percent of small business owners rely on home equity for start-up financing, according to the Federal Reserve.
+Other sources include savings, start-up business loans and credit cards.

-- Small business owners who applied for a HELOC were approved 70 percent of the time, compared to a 57 percent approval rate for a bank business loan and a 43 percent approval rate for a personal loan, according to the Federal Reserve.
+- Small business owners who applied for a HELOC were approved 70 percent of the time, compared to a 57 percent approval rate for a bank business loan and a 43 percent approval rate for a personal loan in 2021, according to the Federal Reserve.

 - There are 32.5 million small businesses in the U.S., according to the U.S. Small Business Administration, and approximately 11 percent of U.S. workers are self-employed, according to Census estimates.